elgideon2/Sales-data-cleaning-project/README.md

 Sales Data Cleaning Project
 Overview

 This project focuses on cleaning and preprocessing a messy sales dataset to enable accurate and  reliable analysis.
-Real-world data is often incomplete and inconsistent, and this project demonstrates practical techniques to handle such challenges using Python.
+Real-world data is often incomplete and inconsistent, and this project demonstrates practical techniques for handling these challenges in Python.

 Problem